MoTTTT/podzone/docs/technicalConsumerCloud.md

 There is a parallel initiative to investigate cloud at the edge and IoT.
 As the run-time for this initiative is Embedded Linux, a tool-chain to build an OS image for specifically targeted hardware is required.
 The tool-chain needs to build an image including operating system kernel, only the required support software, and one or more run-time applications.
 A k3s layer, which provides a light weight cloud (kubernetes) distribution will also be installed.
 It would be interesting to investigate using this same tool-chain to target the hardware used for the IT component, thus avoiding the vendor ecosystems used in the IT MVP solution.
 More about this elsewhere.

+## Self Hosting Platforms

+It bears mentioning that there are a number of initiatives that provide infrastructure to remove barriers to entry for self-hosted IT at the Cloud level.

+Specifically, artefact hosting and aggregation platforms like Artifactory, and high level kubernetes management platforms like KubeApps <https://kubeapps.dev/> provide valuable resources that make kubernetes accessible to consumers.

 ## Technical implementation

 With the points above in mind, the following imperatives are listed in bullet point form to inform further decision making: